fizalihsan/fizalihsan.github.io/source/technology/observability.md

   * define thresholds of metrics based on SLO, and
   * monitor the thresholds of metrics so that it won't break SLA.

+> You can't meet or exceed expectations if no one agrees what the expectations are.

 __Availability__

 * Availability of an application/service is commonly referred to by the number of _nines_.
 99.99% is four nines.
 * `Availability = uptime / (downtime + uptime)`
+* Most common ways to measure availability are the marking of __time quanta__ or __counting failures__.
-* _Why High Availability is difficult?_: According to [_Nyquist-Shannon sampling theorem_](http://bit.ly/2i2kBmv), to measure an outage of 2 minutes, you must be collecting data in minute-long intervals.
+* _Why High Availability is difficult?_
+  * According to [_Nyquist-Shannon sampling theorem_](http://bit.ly/2i2kBmv), to measure an outage of 2 minutes, you must be collecting data in minute-long intervals.
 Thus, to measure availability down to 1 second, you must be collecting data at sub-second intervals.
 This is just one reason why achieving accurate SLA reporting better than 99% is so difficult.
   * An oft-overlooked point about availability is when your app has dependent components: your service can ony be as available as the underlying components on which it is built. e.g, AWS S3 provides 99.95% SLA.
 An app depending on S3 can never be >99.95% SLA.
   * Similarly, if the underlying network is unreliable, the servers and application higher in the stack can't possibly be more reliable than the network.
   * Each additional nine of availability has significantly more cost associated with it, and the investment often isn't worth it: many customers can't tell the difference between 99% and 99.9%.

 ### 5) Alerting